Temporary Structure Building Permits

 Planning Your Project

-Our Temporary Structures Guide (PDF) outlines the City's project requirements and provides instruction on what you will need, who to contact, and how to apply.
+Our Temporary Structures Guide outlines the City's project requirements and provides instruction on what you will need, who to contact, and how to apply.

 Permits